 “E. F. Witsell

-After liberation, he sent to the Philippines.
+After liberation, he returned to the Philippines.
 It was at this time that Jim received the rank of staff sergeant.
 Jim finally returned to the United States on the U.S.S.
-Joseph T. Dychman arriving at San Francisco on October 16, 1945, eleven days short of four years since he had sailed for the Philippines.
+Joseph T. Dyckman arriving at San Francisco on October 16, 1945, eleven days short of four years since he had sailed for the Philippines.

 After being liberated and returned to the Philippines, Jim wrote home: